bzthin/bzthin.github.io/pages/technical/system-design/concepts/replication.md

 slaves.
 Each slave outputs a message stating that it has received the update successfully, thus allowing the sending of subsequent updates.

+## Quorum
+- A quorum refers to the minimum number of nodes or components that must agree or acknowledge an operation for it to be considered successful or valid.
+- It ensures that a distributed system remains consistent and available even in the presence of failures or network partitions.
+- In a system with n replicas
+  - If a write is acknowledged by w replicas (write quorum)
+  - And we subsequently read from r replicas (read quorum)
+  - and r+w > n
+  - Then the read will see the previously written value (or a value that subsequently overwrote it)
+  - Read quorum and write quorum share >=1 replica